CodeNameGrant/frontend-mentor/README.md

-# Frontend Master Challenges
+# Frontend Mentor Challenges

-This repo contains the Frontend Master challenges that are either complete or in progress.
+This repo contains the Frontend Mentor challenges that are either complete or in progress.

 Newbie